 What to Expect

-Your PET/CT will take around 90 minutes.
-During this time, the person having the scan is monitored within the PET/CT Department.
-Any accompanying persons will be asked to wait in our main waiting area.
+Your PET/CT will take around 90 minutes and any accompanying persons will be asked to wait in our main waiting area.

-After the waiting period, you will be moved to the scanner.
-The scanning portion is usually between 20-30 minutes.
-The PET/ CT scanner resembles a large donut.
-The technologist will help position you on a padded exam table.
-You will be positioned on your back with your arms above your head.
+After the uptake period, you will be asked to empty your bladder and remove any metal clothing/accessories.
+The PET/CT scanner resembles a large donut, but is deeper than a CT scanner because the PET scanner is connected to the back side.
+The technologist will help position you on the scan table.
+You will be positioned on your back with your arms above your head (if possible).
 You will be asked to remain still during the exam because motion can interfere with the results.
-You may have straps or pillows to hold you place.
+We can provide a cushion under your knees for comfort.

-If this is being performed as part of radiation therapy treatment planning, you may have masks or body casts to keep your body in the same position that will be used for your radiation treatment.
 During the first scans the table will move quickly through the scanner.
 This helps the technologist confirm you are positioned properly.
 For the remainder of the scan, the table will move slowly.
+Your scan may take approximately 25 to 35 minutes.
 You may hear some soft machine noise but you will not feel anything unusual.

 During the scan, a technologist will monitor you through a large window in the control area.
 You will be able to see the technologist and communicate with them through an intercom system.

-*If you have difficulty with claustrophobia or feel the PET/CT may cause anxiety, please contact the ordering physician.
-You will need to obtain a prescription for something to relax you from the ordering physician prior to your appointment.
+*If you have difficulty with claustrophobia or feel the PET/CT may cause anxiety, please contact your ordering physician.
+You will need to obtain a prescription for something to relax you from your ordering physician prior to your appointment.